dhis2/dhis2-docs-implementation/content/database_design/tracker-analytics.md

 Produces a list of all enrollments or events in a program that meet defined criteria.
 Those criteria can be a combination of organisation units, time dimensions, and specific data values.
 For example, you could define a line list for all enrollments in the Malaria treatment program, where the organisation unit is all facilities in the district, enrollment dates were within the last 3 months, and the value for data element ‘’Case Outcome” is death.

 The fields for each row in the list can be specified by the user, for example a tracked entity attribute (case ID), a data element value in a given program stage (malaria medication).
 The example below from the Inpatient morbidity and mortality event program shows admissions by admission date, gender, and discharge date– all filtered by age at admission.
-It therefore combines TEI Attributes, program indicator values, and data element values.
+It therefore combines tracked entity attributes (TEA), program indicator values, and data element values.

 When using tracker programs, you can combine multiple stages, and show data from last X events from each stage in a horizontal list.